BrightcoveOS/evaporate-brightcove/docs/api-reference.md

 > Milliseconds to wait for transcoding to finish

-For simplicity, we don't actually check to see if the transcoding is complete; instead we just upload the UI optimistically after a certain amount of time.
+For simplicity, we don't actually check to see if the transcoding is complete; instead we just update the UI optimistically after a certain amount of time.

  * Default: 5000